azrulhasni/keymico/README.md

 servers instead of setting up server per server.
 This also facilitates automation, for example, using Ansible.
 We will first present the environment variables which are server specific.

+### Password sheet

+Below is the list of all the usernames need to be setup.
+We suggest that this list is updated with respective passwords as we follow this article.

+-   cockroach - CockroachDB UNIX user

+-   minio - Minio UNIX user

+-   keycloak - Keycloak UNIX user

+-   root - Unix root user and CockroachDB default user

+-   minio-admin - Minio admin user

+-   mystoreuser - Minio system user

+-   keycloak - Keycloak database user

+-   banking - Banking (application) database user

+-   admin - Keycloak administrator (defaulted to abc123)

+-   donald.duck - Keycloak user

+-   bankingclient - Keycloak’s client name - it is associated with a secret instead of a password